mundyreimer/mundyreimer.github.io/_posts/2020-05-16-hyperbolic-geometry-mental-space.md

 <br/>

-And just like how we can study how energy and matter are shaped or configured in our *external* reality (since this allows us to explain how things like light or heat travels or propagates), so too can we study how *internal* information, thoughts, values, rewards, beliefs, and maybe even Self-Awareness itself are shaped inside our Minds.
+And just like how we can study how energy and matter are shaped or configured in our *external* reality (since this allows us to explain how things like light or heat travels or propagates), so too can we study how *internal* information, thoughts, values, rewards, beliefs, and maybe even Self-Awareness itself are arranged and shaped inside our Minds.

 <br/>